OntimizeWeb/docs/_o_components/35-o-table-export.component.md

 **The exportation process is performed as follows:**

-- Firstly, the table collects all the required information to perform the exportation, the table data, column names, column types, filter... using the <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider.service.ts" target="_blank">OntimizeExportDataProviderService</a> service provider.
+- Firstly, <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider.service.ts" target="_blank">OntimizeExportDataProviderService</a> service provider collects all the required information to perform the exportation, the table data, column names, column types, filter...
 If you want to customize this data provider, please check the <a href="#customizing-data-provider">Custom data provider</a> section.

-- Then it sends this information to the server in order to generate the file that will contain the exported data using <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export.service.ts" target="_blank">OntimizeExportService</a>.
+- Then <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export.service.ts" target="_blank">OntimizeExportService</a> sends this information to the server in order to generate the file that will contain the exported data.
 If you want to customize this service, please check the <a href="#customizing-export-service"> Customizing export service</a> section.

 The rest interface used for this must be like the following by default:
 ```